dsalvaz/Delta_Conformity_Sociopatterns_Analysis/README.md

 # Delta_Conformity_Sociopatterns_Analysis

-Local homophily measure in stream graphs on Sociopattern datasets as introduced in:
+Local homophily measure in stream graphs (focus on the analysis on Sociopattern datasets) as introduced in:

 > G. Rossetti, S. Citraro and L. Milli.
 >